An Interview with Michael Bolton – Read His Advice for Upcoming Testers On How To Be Successful

 Michael: My hope is that testing will be recognized as a key set of skills that pervades all of software development, and that more developers, designers, and business people will take on those skills.

-Michael: That answer will be different from one tester to another.
+Michael: The answer to that will be different from one tester to another.
 But there’s one key skill in which I observe most testers seem unfortunately weak, and that’s the skill of telling the testing story.

 The testing story has three strands to it, and they wind around each other like braids.
 One strand is about the product and its status; what it does; what it doesn’t do; how it works; how it doesn’t work; and how it might not work in ways that matter to your various clients.